-Alex is a partner of the firm and handles a diverse range of work in the engineering, physical sciences and software fields, with a particular focus on aerospace and power systems engineering.
+Alex is a partner of the firm and handles a diverse range of work in the engineering, physical sciences and software fields, with significant experience in automotive, aerospace and power systems engineering.
 He previously worked for a major engineering consultancy, and holds a degree in physics from Imperial College, London.
 Alex joined the firm in 2008.